openactive/OpenActive.DatasetSite.NET/README.md

 Returns a string corresponding to the compiled HTML, based on an embedded version of `datasetsite.mustache`, the provided `settings`, and `supportedOpportunityTypes`.

 If `staticAssetsPathUrl` is provided, the [CSP-compatible template](https://developer.openactive.io/publishing-data/dataset-sites#template-hosting-options) is rendered.
-In this case you must ensure that you are serving the contents of [CSP compatible static assets archive](/src/datasetsite-csp.static.zip) at this location.
+In this case you must ensure that you are serving the contents of [CSP compatible static assets archive v1.0.19](https://unpkg.com/@openactive/dataset-site-template@1.0.19/dist/datasetsite-csp.static.zip) at this location.

 `supportedOpportunityTypes` must be a `List<OpportunityType>`, which auto-generates the metadata associated which each feed using best-practice values.